torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 ## Weather

-*Note that, unlike the Moon phasses above, there is no easy way to manipulate* *the weather caption, since it comes directly from WeatherAPI.*
+*Note that, unlike the Moon phases above, there is no easy way to manipulate* *the weather caption, since it comes directly from WeatherAPI.*
 *You can always temporarily hack the source code for testing.*